aaronmsimon/unity-kings-of-the-beach/README.md

 - spike dir based on tactic (needs to be in Athlete for player, too)
 - if both of us contact same ball (first hit), last contact will override, but count increases so will hit across
 - Add AI thought process - what it's doing and why it's deciding on location.
 Toggle this on/off
-- Move speed seems to be really fast during state transitions (eg going to offense position)

 #### Ball
 - Ball outside court width as crossing net